alan50/DataAnalysisAndVisualization/README.md

 # DataAnalysisAndVisualization
-This Repository shows my learning progress with python basis like panda, numpy and so on
+This Repository shows my learning progress with python basics like methods, classes, lists, pandas and numpy.
+The Python Notebooks in this repository were create during the classes ot the dataquest.io elearning lecture.